 Exam Results

 At Millom School we believe that education goes beyond just exam results, however, we do need to monitor the progress and outcomes of our students and provide information on their attainment and progress using specific performance criteria.
-This year has been a unique year in that it is the first set of true examination results that have been published since the Covid-19 pandemic.
+This year has been a unique year in that the Department for Education promised a return to exam standards after the Covid-19 pandemic and the disruption to exams in the period of 2020-2021.
+Hence grade boundaries have been seen in many cases to have increased in comparison to 2022, and for some subjects in comparison to the pre-pandemic results in 2019.
 Qualification results from 2020 and 2021 were based on teacher-assessed grades submitted by the school as the examinations were cancelled.
-For this reason, it is strongly advised that comparisons between 2022 results and 2021/2020 results are not made.
+For this reason, it is strongly advised that comparisons with 2021/2020 results are not made.

 Key Stage 4

 Progress 8 measures the difference between a pupil’s estimated attainment, based on their Key Stage 2 scores, and their actual attainment achieved by the end of Year 11.
 It takes the current year’s national performance data into account.
 The whole school Progress 8 score is an average of the Year 11 cohort and is calculated after students have taken the exams.
-This link explains the key changes for parents:
+This link explains performance measures for parents:

 https://www.theschoolrun.com/secondary-school-performance-measures